Safeguarding

 https://www.marshgreenprimary.com/promoting-british-values

-The Prevent strategy is not just about discussing extremism itself, which may not be appropriate for younger children.
+The Prevent Duty strategy is not just about discussing extremism itself, which may not be appropriate for younger children.
 It is also about teaching children values such as tolerance and mutual respect.
 We always ensure that any discussions are suitable for the age and maturity of the children involved.

 KEY TERMS